Browse the knowledge base

 This is the step people skip and regret.
 Do it right after signing in:

-Settings → Account → Two-Factor Authentication. - Disable + re-enable 2FA on your new device — the old pairing is invalidated, and you get fresh recovery codes for the new setup.
+• Disable + re-enable 2FA on your new device — the old pairing is invalidated, and you get fresh backup codes for the new setup.

 Why re-secure: if you lost the phone, anyone who has it could in theory still have the TOTP secret.
 Re-enabling 2FA on a new device generates a fresh secret; the old one is no longer accepted.

-When you enabled 2FA, you got 8 recovery codes.
+When you enabled 2FA, you got 10 backup codes.
 They were shown to you once, on the post-setup screen, with a strong "save these somewhere safe" warning.
-The codes are 8–12 alphanumeric characters each — easy enough to type without errors but long enough to resist guessing.
+The codes are 10 characters each (letters and digits, with easily-confused characters like 0/O and 1/I left out) — easy enough to type without errors but long enough to resist guessing.

 If you saved them: they're in whatever location you put them (password manager, encrypted note, printed paper).
 Find them, use one.